 You can find more information on salmon poisoning disease on the Washington State University website.

-The salt present in many human snacks and foods at present and can cause a dog many problems.
-If the dog has access to fresh drinking water; he will be able to flush it from his system and no damage will be done.
-Unfortunately, if this is not the case then salt poisoning will occur and the dog’s life may be at risk.
+The salt present in many human snacks and foods can cause a dog problems.
+If the dog has access to fresh drinking water, he will be able to flush it from his system, and no damage will be done.
+Unfortunately, if this is not the case, then salt poisoning will occur, and the dog’s life may be at risk.

 28. Tomatoes (unripe)

 Ripe tomatoes are nontoxic to dogs and can be eaten in moderation.
 Unripe “green” tomatoes and the actual tomato plant are poisonous to dogs and should be avoided.

 This is because the stems, leaves, and unripe green tomatoes of the plant contain a substance called solanine, a glycoalkaloid.
 Glycoalkaloids are typically bitter-tasting and produce a burning irritation in the back of the mouth and side of the tongue.
 When eaten in large enough quantities, solanine is harmful to dogs.

 Ingestion can cause gastrointestinal irritation, vomiting, diarrhea, and lethargy.
 Keep dogs away from tomato plants by fencing off your garden area or supervising your dog when in the garden.